 The focus of Mosaic Play Academy is for children to learn through hands-on exploration and play, which in the process fosters in children a love for learning.
 The curriculum is planned to be explorative in nature, for children to discover, be independent and engage in social interaction.
 There’s also an emphasis on the love of the environment through spending time outdoors and topics on understanding how the world works.

-Parent-accompanied playgroups are available for ages 16 months to two years.
-These two-hour sessions are at 8.30am or 9.15am on Mondays, Wednesdays and Fridays.
+Parent-accompanied playgroups are available for ages six months to two years.
+These 75-minute sessions are at 9am or 10.30am on Tuesdays and Thursdays for ages six to 15 months, while 120-minute sessions are at 8.30am or 9.15am daily for ages 16 to 24 months.

 A Facebook group for new mums on the East Coast to connect with each other and discuss issues around babies, business, products, services and more.